joelabc/joelabc/content/docs/experiences/fireball.md

 Stoked.
 I thought about all the nights I spent on the roof of my house to catch a glimpse of the marvels in the sky.
 The first experience I had was of capturing a faint glimpse of the Milky Way galaxy while trying to capture star trails.
 Ever since, I hoped to witness something spectacular.
 A fireball was not on the list.
 But having seen one, I can only think of a verse from the Bible:

-> The heavens declare the glory of God, and the sky above proclaims his handiwork.
-Psalm 19:1
+> The heavens declare the glory of God, and the sky above proclaims his handiwork. <br class="hx:sm:block hx:hidden" /> [Psalm 19:1](https://www.bible.com/bible/111/PSA.19.1)